Listen to your child. Let him or her know it

 names of your neighbors and their children.
 Offer to help a new parent.
 Child

 abuse becomes less likely if parents and caregivers feel

-- Be an advocate for children.
-Support groups that help
+Be an advocate for children.
+Support any group that helps

 parents at risk of abusing their children.
 Donate time, money, or goods to a

 If you see abuse or neglect

 happening, speak up.
 A child's life may depend on it.